-You will also want to consider other factors such as energy efficiency and options for renewable energy use.
-To help you decide which boiler is right for you, we’ve prepared this at a glance guide.
+You may also want to consider other factors such as energy efficiency and options for renewable energy use.
+To help you decide which boiler is right for you, we’ve prepared this at-a-glance guide.

 As well as providing your hot water, your boiler will probably be the main source of heating for your property.
 This means that it is essential to choose a boiler that is large enough to provide sufficient heat output to supply your entire property.
 Domestic boiler size is measured in terms of heat output, which typically ranges from 5 to 35 kW.

-Heat loss for your property is a more advanced calculation that takes into account not just the floor area and number of radiators, but also the insulation and other factors which will affect the effectiveness of the heating system.
-An expert is able to calculate how much heat your house will lose on the coldest day of the year and use this information to calculate the optimum boiler size.
+There is a calculation that can be used to work out how much heat your property is losing.
+It takes into account the area of the room, the number of radiators, the quantity of doors and windows and the quality of insulation in your home.
+An expert is able to calculate how much heat your house will lose on the coldest day of the year and use this information to work out the optimum boiler size.

-In the past, it was common practice to choose an oversized boiler that was as much as 30 % bigger than actually required to compensate for heat loss.
-However, with advances in technology this is no longer always necessary and will result in wasted energy and leave you paying more than you need to for your gas bill.
+You shouldn’t oversize your boiler to compensate for heat loss.
+In the past, it was common practice to choose an oversized boiler that was as much as 30 per cent bigger than required.
+However, with advances in technology, this is no longer necessary and will only result in wasted energy, leaving you out of pocket.

 The most common fuel type in the UK is mains gas, with the majority of UK homes already connected.
 With a gas boiler there is a constant supply and as far as non-renewable energy is concerned, it is considered to be the cleanest type of fuel.